pyenphase/pyenphase/docs/usage.md

 # Usage

-The pyenphase package provides the Envoy class to collect data from [Enphase IQ Gateway](https://enphase.com/en-us/products-and-services/envoy-and-combiner) (formerly known as Envoy).
+The pyenphase package provides the Envoy class to collect data from [Enphase IQ Gateway](https://enphase.com/en-us/products-and-services/envoy-and-combiner).
 To use this package, import it:

 ```python
 import pyenphase